14phin/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files beginning with an uppercase letter to the directory /tmp/u
+a script that deletes all the files in the working directory that end with the character ~